Updated: Jun 22, 2021

 Bidding farewell, I call back to ask how often he eats crab.

-"Too much cholesterol" he says, laughing.
+"Too expensive" he says, laughing.

-But at more than the cost of a housekeeper's daily wage, a crab in the cage is certainly worth more than one on the plate.
+At more than the cost of a housekeeper's daily wage, a crab in the cage is certainly worth more than one on the plate.